A voice for

 Viola tricolor

-• Polysaccharides: Total (10%), highest during flowering
+• Polysaccharides: Otal (10%), highest during flowering

 • Saponins: Triterpene saponins

-• Carotenoids: violaxanthins
+• Carotenoids: Violaxanthins

-• Phenolic acids: Total 0.3%
+• Phenolic acids: Total 0.3

 • Flavonoids: Up to 2%, mainly rutin, higher levels found in flowers; flavonol diglycosides; quercetin diglycosides, kaempferol diglycoside, isorhamnetin diglycoside